egekaanisik/InstaFollowBackCheck/README.md

 ## Usage

 ### Executable
-Executables can be found under the "exe" folder.
+Executables can be found under the "executables" folder.
 If you use executables, you don't have to install any dependencies.

 #### Windows
 Application can be run directly via double-clicking.